When it comes to advice on how to become financially independent, there are two schools of thought:

 - Decrease your spending as much as possible.

-There are personal finance gurus who scoff at the idea of cutting out lattes and other minor unnecessary expenses as a path to wealth and security, instead advising you to spend your time making as much money as possible.
-Then there are others who extoll the virtues of thrifty living and frugality in the extreme, championing a spartan lifestyle in which you can retire early by spending minimally.
+There are personal finance gurus who scoff at the idea of cutting out lattes and other minor unnecessary expenses as a path to wealth and security.
+They instead advise you to spend your time making as much money as possible.
+Then there are others who extoll the virtues of thrifty living and frugality in the extreme.
+They champion a spartan lifestyle in which you can retire early by spending minimally.

 So who’s right?
-Which method will lead most quickly to financial independence and a life in which you no longer have to worry about money?
-Which tactic for peak prosperity should you pursue?
+Which method will lead most quickly to financial independence?
+Which to a life in which you no longer have to worry about money?
+And which tactic for peak prosperity should you pursue?

 You are capable of doing both

 There’s nothing about being thrifty that takes away from your ability to make more money, and vice versa.
 It’s not like packing a lunch instead of ordering out is somehow getting in the way of asking for a raise.
 No one has ever said “Well, I would love to be frugal by not buying new shoes today.
 But gosh dang it I just CAN’T because I also have to apply to a higher-paying job!”
 The two are entirely unrelated.
 They have little impact on each other.